Nascondino: eSurv S.r.l.

-eSurv was an italian information technology company.
+eSurv was an Italian information technology company.

 Weirdly enough, the eSurv Android spyware was deployed inside ~25 apps that were publicly available on the Google Play Store.
-Those apps may have been downloaded by anyone with and Android smartphone and some were even disguised as mobile telco assistance ones.
+Those apps may have been downloaded by anyone with an Android smartphone and some were even disguised as mobile telco assistance ones.

 The Android spyware was made of two stages: the dropper that collected basic identifying information about the device (namely the IMEI code and the phone number), and the payload that was downloaded once the victim identity was confirmed, and then exploited the DirtyCOW vulnerability to gain root access on the device.[1][2]